agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 ### Build in Steps of Two

 Imagine that the entire grid is a checker or chess board, where all paths start as one color and all walls the other.
 To carve a path or connect wall segments the goal is to connect squares of the same color by using some maze building algorithm.
-The algorithm will make two squares of the same color connect by "breaking" or "overwriting" the square of a different color that separates those squares in some cardinal direction: North, East, South, or West.
+The algorithm will make two squares of the same color connect by “breaking” or “overwriting” the square of a different color that separates those squares in some cardinal direction: North, East, South, or West.

 ![two-step-maze](/assets/images/two-step-maze.png)

 I would recommend leaving a perimeter wall around your maze.
 Path carving algorithms should always connect **odd path squares** by breaking down **even wall squares**.
 Wall building algorithms should always connect **even wall squares** by building over **odd path squares**.
 This also simplifies bounds checking for solvers.

-There are other details to consider, such as if you have already "built" or "connected" a square under consideration to a square of the same type earlier in the algorithm.
-You can use another bit for this if you would like but other techniques could work as well.
+There are other details to consider, such as if you have already “built” or “connected” a square under consideration to a square of the same type earlier in the algorithm.
+You can use another bit for this if you would like, but other techniques could work as well.

 ```rust
 // walls─────────┬┬┬┐